sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 (default) – No characters are filtered.
 -   1 – All characters except ShiftJIS are filtered.

+<a href="" id="timelanguagesettings-allowset24hourclock"></a>**TimeLanguageSettings/AllowSet24HourClock**
+<p style="margin-left: 20px">Allows IT Admins to set 24 hour clock as the default in Time & Language Settings.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 – Not allowed.
+-   1 (default) – Allowed.

 <a href="" id="update-activehoursend"></a>**Update/ActiveHoursEnd**
 > [!NOTE]